DFE-Digital/early-careers-framework/docs/source/get-started.html.md

 Providers are limited to 1,000 requests per 5 minutes when using the API in the production environment.
 If the limit is exceeded, providers will see `429` HTTP status codes.

 This limit on requests for each authentication key is calculated on a rolling basis.

+## Syncing data best practice

+### Performing a full sync once a week

+We recommend you sync all records in the API twice a week without using the `updated_since` filters.
+DfE can coordinate ‘windows’ for providers to do this when the service has a low background load.
+Contact us if you need further details.

+### Regular polling

+To ensure you never miss any declarations, participants, transfers or unfunded mentors, we recommend making regular poll requests to the relevant `GET endpoints` several times daily.
+Use the `updated_since` filter and the default pagination of [100] records per page.

+Continue this until the API response is empty.

+### Polling windows

+Always poll 2 windows back from your last successful update request.
+This guarantees that all participant data is captured.
+For example:

+* at 3:15pm enter the following request - `/api/v3/participants/ecf?filter[updated_since]=2025-01-28T13:15:00Z`
+* at 4:15pm enter the following request - `/api/v3/participants/ecf?filter[updated_since]=2025-01-28T14:15:00Z`

+Try polling randomly rather than on the hour to prevent system overload.